aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 ![window-time1-min](https://github.com/aliSadegh/Spark-Kafka-example/assets/24531562/7cf27475-8503-49f8-851f-8a40883a506b)

-Now in goal 1 and 2 we used this algolithm for detect anomalies
+Now in goal 1 and 2 we used flexibale window algolithm for detect anomalies
-for goal 1 we must a window for 20 seconds in 1 second interval
+for goal 1 we count recive logs for each ```client-ip``` for last 20 seconds every 1 second interval
 ```
 df = df\
     .groupby(